How to Fix ERR_SSL_VERSION_INTERFERENCE Error in Google Chrome?

 Conclusion

 SSL errors are pretty common, and so are their solutions.
-Hence, if you face the Net err_ssl_version_interference in your browser, one of the above-described solutions is surefire to fix it.
-Make sure that if you make any changes to the default settings of the machine, you revert them if it doesn’t fix the problem.
+Hence, if you face this issue in your browser, one of the above-described solutions is surefire to fix it.
+Make sure that if you make any changes to the machine’s default settings, you revert them if it doesn’t fix the problem.